alzwded/JakMark/README.md

   - [x] Make it run on the latest stable version of [Mono](http://www.mono-project.com/download/#download-lin)
         Well, it runs.
 But it won't compile.
   - [ ] Make it compile on mono.
         This is a problem.
 Mono's VBNC is only at VB.Net 8, which lacks LINQ, New-With, Lambdas, automatic properties, among others.
 Unfortunately, I use those extensively.
-Either a) I dumb it down to VB.Net 8.0 level, or b) automagically convert the whole project to C# and hope for the best.
+Either a) I dumb it down to VB.Net 8.0 level, or b) automagically convert the whole project to C# and hope for the best (or c), rewrite to a non-proprietary language that *doesn't* require magic runtimes; even though in this case the runtime's actually there, rather the compiler's the problem).
 Both involve effort.
 Somehow, I like how the VB code looks for this project, I can't say I prefer either alternative.
 Maybe mono will update their VB compiler and/or MS will release theirs?
 Who knows.
         Suits me for using a proprietary language to develop an open source app.

 If you want to use JakMark and you have some feature request (there are no bugs), drop a line.